 - Invalides – War & military relics.

-Pont de Arts – The romantic pedestrian bridge where couples staple locks with their names on it, near the Lourve museum.
+- Pont de Arts – The romantic pedestrian bridge where couples staple locks with their names on it, near the Louvre museum.
 Yes, yes we did it, with our wedding logo written on it.

 Shopping in Paris